Peter Howson: Early life

 Peter Howson was born in London of Scottish parents and moved with his family to Prestwick, Ayrshire, when he was four.
+His grandmother gave him a small set of oil paints when he was six.
 He was raised in a religious family and the first ever painting he did was a Crucifixion, when he was 6 years old.
+At school he was bullied but found solace in art, and was greatly inspired by his art teacher, Helen Lees, who offered him extra tuition.
+He trained at Glasgow School of Art but was surprised to fail the first year and forced to repeat.
+He hated the second year in which he was asked to paint still lifes and dropped out, joining the army in 1977.
+He trained in the army at Glencorse Barracks near Edinburgh.
+After less than a year in the army he re-enrolled in Glasgow School of Art in 1979 under a Hospitalfield Scholarship, but left again in 1981 without graduating.

 Career

 His work has encompassed a number of themes.
-His early works are typified by very masculine working class men, most famously in The Heroic Dosser (1987).
+His early works are typified by very masculine working-class men, most famously in The Heroic Dosser (1987).
 Later, in 1993, he was commissioned by the Imperial War Museum of London, to be the official war artist for the Bosnian War.
 Here he produced some of his most shocking and controversial work detailing the atrocities which were taking place at the time, like Plum Grove (1994).
 One painting in particular, Croatian and Muslim, detailing a rape created controversy partly because of its explicit subject matter but also because Howson had painted it from the victims' accounts.
 He was the official war painter at the Kosovo War for the London Times.
+In 1996 the University of Strathclyde awarded him a Doctor of Letters.

+In 1999 he returned to Bosnia both to counter public opinion regarding his earlier comments and to purge his own personal demons encountered on his first visit.
+The second period affected him deeply, seeing many atrocities.